 iii.
 Report of the House Select Committee on Assassination, Section I. Part.
 A, subsection 4, The Committee believes..., p.
 150

 iv.
 Hearings of the President's Commission, Volume V, Testimony of Jack Ruby, p.
 189

 v.
 Report of the House Select Committee on Assassinations, Section I, Part.
 D, subsection 3, the Federal Bureau of Investigation, p.
 242

-Update: Jack Ruby's contacts with the FBI and his Mafia connections were suppressed from the President's Commission.
+Update: Jack Ruby's contacts with the FBI were suppressed from the President's Commission.